University Police Department

 Over the years numerous men were hired to fill the position and the number of night watchmen grew to two.
 They were responsible for securing the buildings, giving assistance to students living in the dorms and running off anybody who had no business being on the property.

-Soon after that Director Percy Nobles (1960-1962) and Patrol Chief Louis Venus (1962-1965) took the reins and expanded both the personnel as well as the equipment used.
+Soon after Reiter's retirement, Director Percy Nobles (1960-1962) and Patrol Chief Louis Venus (1962-1965) took the reins and expanded both the personnel as well as the equipment used.
 Uniforms and patches were designed and the duties were increased to more of an enforcement role as both the student body and crime dictated.

 For fifteen years the department grew in size to include an assistant chief of police, Thomas M. Hutson, and an investigator.
 Oubre even put his degree which he had obtained from the college in 1939 to good use by teaching classes on campus.